benhoyt/juju-docs/sdk/pebble.md

 Each check can specify a `level` of "alive" or "ready".
 These have semantic meaning: "alive" means the check or the service it's connected to is up and running; "ready" means it's properly accepting network traffic.
 These correspond to Kubernetes ["liveness" and "readiness" probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

+When Juju creates a sidecar charm container, it initializes the Kubernetes liveness and readiness probes to hit the `/v1/health` endpoint with `?level=alive` and `?level=ready` filters, respectively.

 Ready implies alive, and not alive implies not ready.
-If you've configured an "alive" check but no "ready" check and the "alive" check is unhealthy, Pebble indicates that the "ready" check is unhealthy too.
+If you've configured an "alive" check but no "ready" check, and the "alive" check is unhealthy, `/v1/health?level=ready` will report unhealthy as well, and the Kubernetes readiness probe will act on that.

-When Juju creates a sidecar charm container, it initializes the Kubernetes liveness and readiness probes to hit the `/v1/health` endpoint with `?level=alive` and `?level=ready` filters, respectively.

 If there are no checks configured, Pebble returns HTTP 200 so the liveness and readiness probes are successful by default.
 To use this feature, you must explicitly create checks with `level: alive` or `level: ready` in the layer configuration.